Codecademy/docs/content/sql/concepts/window-functions/terms/lead/lead.md

 ## Partitions

-Any cells with a corresponding row in another partition will be filled with a default value.
+When using `LEAD()` with partitions, any cells with a corresponding row in another partition will be filled with a default value.
 Think of it as treating each partition as a separate table.

 ## Syntax